-Respect forThe following are behavioral and social expectations for Pre-K-12 faculty, staff and students.
+The following are behavioral and social expectations for Pre-K-12 faculty, staff and students.
 All rules of behavior apply on school grounds and at school activities.

-- Do not use or accept foul or offensive language - Pick up after yourself - Seek appropriate hygiene - Report things that hurt people or deface property
+- Do not use or accept foul or offensive language - Pick up after yourself - Report things that hurt people or deface property